 B) Part-time.
-Employees who work at least thirty-two (32) hours per month, but less than full-time, will accrue vacation leave on a prorated basis.
+Employees who work less than full-time, will accrue vacation leave on a prorated basis.

 Section 2.
 Rate of Pay.

 Compensation for use of accrued vacation shall be at the employee's prevailing straight time rate of pay.